-- Pick a zone either the zone we last freed into, or based on a "random" number. - 2.
+- 1. Pick a zone either the zone we last freed into, or based on a "random" number free table; usually the previous one. - 2.
 Lock the corresponding list. - 3.
 Re-check the zone: relock if necessary. - 4.
 If the top entry is -large enough, remove it from the list and return it. - 5.
 Otherwise, coalesce entries in the list.
-If there was no entry large enough, unlock the list and try the next zone. - 6.
+If there was no entry large enough, unlock the list and try the next largest listzone. - 6.
+If no list has an entry which meets our needs, try the next free table. - 7.
 If no zone satisfies, expand the file.

 This optimizes rapid insert/delete of free list entries by not coalescing them all the time..
 First-fit address ordering ordering seems to be fairly good for keeping fragmentation low (see 3.6).
 Note that address ordering does not need a tailer to coalesce, though if we needed one we could have one cheaply: see 3.7.
+Each free entry has the free table number in the header: less than 255.
+It also contains a doubly-linked list for easy deletion.

-I anticipate that the number of entries in each free zone would be small, but it might be worth using one free entry to hold pointers to the others for cache efficiency.
+I anticipate that the number of entries in each free zone would be small, but it might be worth using one free entry to hold pointers to the others for each efficiency.